puregorill/JSC64/README.md

 Everything here is for personal use and educational purposes only.
 Everything is absolutely without warranty.

-If something does not work or causes damage, I take no responsibility in any way (see LICENCE file).
+If something does not work or causes damage, I take no responsibility in any way (see LICENSE file).

 <br />